-This study quantifies the potential health impacts and costs that would be associated with shifting power generation from four zero emission nuclear plants in Illinois (Byron, Dresden, Braidwood, LaSalle)1 to the generation that would replace them, primarily fossil fuel generation.
+This study quantifies the potential health impacts and costs that would be associated with shifting power generation from zero emission nuclear plants in Illinois (Byron, Dresden, Braidwood, LaSalle)1 to the generation that would replace them, primarily fossil fuel generation.
 The analysis relies on emissions data provided by The Brattle Group based on its modeling analysis of the power sector simulating these plant retirements and using the US EPA's Co-Benefits Risk Assessment Health Impacts Screening and Mapping Tool v3.1 (COBRA).
 COBRA estimates changes in ambient PM{2.5} concentrations due to changes in air pollution emissions2 and subsequently calculates and monetizes the associated health impacts.
 Public health impacts from ozone, nitrogen oxides, or hazardous air pollution are not considered.
 Over the next decade, the model predicts as many as 2,700 additional deaths and other adverse health effects could occur, resulting in monetized damages of \$10 to \$24 billion3 due to increased pollution from fossil fueled power plants operating to offset the closure of four Illinois nuclear facilities.
+The impact of closing two of the four facilities (Bryan and Dresden) yields about half the impact, with up to 1,100 addition deaths over a decade.
 These results compare favorably with a similar study conducted by University of Washington researchers that analyzed air quality and health impacts of nuclear facility closures in Ohio and Pennsylvania.4